RCA 1802: Addressing modes

 Because of the 16-bit address bus, and the 8-bit data bus, the sixteen general purpose registers are 16 bits wide, but the accumulator D-register is only 8 bits wide.
 The accumulator, therefore, tends to be a bottleneck.
 Transferring the contents of one register to another involves four instructions (one Get and one Put on the HI byte of the register, and a similar pair for the LO byte: GHI R1; PHI R2; GLO R1; PLO R2).
 Similarly, loading a new constant into a register (such as a new address for a subroutine jump, or the address of a data variable) also involves four instructions (two load immediate, LDI, instructions, one for each half of the constant, each one followed by a Put instruction to the register, PHI and PLO).

-The two addressing modes Indirect register, and Indirect register with auto-increment are then fairly efficient, to perform 8-bit operations on the data in the accumulator.
+The addressing modes, Indirect register, Indirect register with auto-increment, and Indirect register with auto-decrement are fairly efficient to perform 8-bit operations on the data in the accumulator.
 There are no other addressing modes, though.
-Thus, the direct addressing mode needs to be emulated using the four instructions mentioned earlier to load the address into a spare register; followed by an instruction to select that register as the index register; followed, finally, by the intended operation on the data variable that is pointed to by that address.
+Thus, the direct addressing mode needs to be emulated using the four instructions mentioned earlier to load the address into a spare register, followed by an instruction to select that register as the index register, followed, finally, by the intended operation on the data variable that is pointed to by that address.

+The auto-increment and auto-decrement modes can be used to create a crude stack.
+Stack pointers on other processors are implemented with pre-decrement and post-increment operations or a variant of this.
+As the COSMAC only offers post increment and decrements, a stack pointer must be explicitly corrected with an INC or DEC instruction when changing directions.
+R2 is most often used as a stack pointer due to the MARK instruction and interrupt behavior.
+STXD can be used as a PUSH and LDXI or LDA can be used to POP.

+Although ALU operations with indirect register and immediate addressing modes are supported, ALU operations directly with registers are not.
+Only loads, stores, increments, and decrements are supported on registers.